-BCHA has been helping people off the streets across the South of England for over 45 years.
-We help people by offering practical and emotional support, as well as providing people with a safe place to stay.
+BCHA has been helping people off the streets across the South of England for over 50 years.
+We help people referred to us by offering practical and emotional support, as well as providing people with a safe place to stay.

 We recognise that people can suddenly find themselves homeless for a number of reasons, these can include a relationship breakdown, debt problems or loss of job.

 Other factors may also contribute, either as a cause, or a result of becoming homeless, such as mental or physical health problems, or substance misuse problems.

 As well as being extremely scary, sleeping on the streets can be very dangerous and damaging to someone’s health.
 Homeless people are: